 - Hypoglycemic medicines or insulin may be given to decrease the amount of sugar in your blood.

 - Blood pressure medicine may be given to lower your blood pressure.
-Your blood pressure should be less than 140/90.

 - Cholesterol lowering medicine may be given to prevent heart disease.